h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

 We indeed found a new bug!
 This is super exciting.
 We should issue a bug report to the `exiv2` developers on Github.

 ## Conclusion
 We first optimized our fuzzer in Python and then rewrote it in C++.
-We gained some massive performance advantages and even found some new bugs on a new harder target!
+We gained some massive performance advantages and even found some new bugs on a new harder target.

-In our a future post, which may be delayed a bit, we will be fuzzing again I promise.
-That post will include generative fuzzing methods, Rust, and the Windows kernel :)
+In our a future post, which may be delayed a bit, we will be fuzzing again with Rust and on Windows kernel-mode device drivers.

 ## Code
 `OptimizedFuzzer.py`